xxao/linque/README.md

 ```

 ### .min_by(key)
-Returns item having minimum value in current sequence by using default comparer or specified item's key.
-This call fully
+Returns item having minimum value in current sequence by using specified item's key.
+This call fully evaluates current
-evaluates current sequence.
+sequence.

 ```python
 data = ((0, 0), (1, -10), (2, -20), (3, -30), (4, -40))